-Compared to other options like Brita, ZeroWater filters are more expensive to maintain per cup.
-However, tests show ZeroWater pitchers has been proven to be more effective for removing stuff like dissolved sediments like lead, chlorine & fluoride (a problem for Brita filters).
-Filtration takes longer because it goes through more steps than mots brands and filter life expectancy is shorter compared to some other options available.
-The extra steps also make it a better option to filter water and reduce TDS amounts.
+Compared to other options like Brita, ZeroWater pitchers are more expensive to maintain per cup.
+However, tests show ZeroWater pitchers has been proven to be more effective for removing stuff like dissolved sediments like lead, chlorine & fluoride.
+Purification takes longer because it goes through more steps than most brands and life expectancy is shorter compared to some other options available.
+The extra steps also make it a better option to purify water and reduce TDS amounts.

 We Only Sell The Best Systems!